 A key objective of this strategy is to promote innovation and new ways of working.
+The

-Abertay will identify such opportunities such as:
+Association will identify such opportunities such as:

-- Using information technology to improve effectiveness and efficiency such as assessing the viability of introducing e-tendering, e-auctions and other e-procurement solutions; - Online publication of procurement opportunities or statutory reports on procurement as required (eg using Public Contracts Scotland); - Using online and e-learning opportunities to train relevant employees in relation to procurement legislation and practice; and - Utilising broader engagement on procurement decisions via resident engagement. - 3.4.
+- Using information technology to improve effectiveness and efficiency such as assessing the viability of introducing e-tendering, e-auctions and other e-procurement solutions; - Online publication of procurement opportunities or statutory reports on procurement as required (eg using Public Contracts Scotland); - Using online and e-learning opportunities to train relevant employees in relation to procurement legislation and practice; and - Utilising broader engagement on procurement decisions via resident engagement.

+3.4.
 Delivering Sustainable and Ethical Procurement

 Sustainable procurement takes account of the environmental, social and economic impacts and benefits of the procurement process and looks to optimise the outcomes for the local community and wider environment.
-Abertay recognises that sustainability in procurement involves an overarching ethos of economic efficiency and environmental protection in pursuit of social and corporate objectives.
-Abertay will ensure that wherever practicable the following will be taken into account during the procurement process:
+The Association recognises that sustainability in procurement involves an overarching ethos of economic efficiency and environmental protection in pursuit of social and corporate objectives.
+The Association will ensure that wherever practicable the following will be taken into account during the procurement process:

-- Products and services to be procured will be examined to see if there is a better more sustainable alternative; - Products and services to be procured will be examined to see if there is an equivalent fairly traded or more ethical alternative; - The procurement of goods or services will contribute to the sustainability objectives and ethos of the organization; - Consideration will be given to whole life costing; - The manufacturing impact of the product on the environment will be minimized;

-- Greater credence will be given to organisations which can prove their sustainable credentials and performance; - Encouragement will be given as appropriate to suppliers actively seeking to pay all direct and indirect staff the living wage as defined by the Living Wage Foundation; and - Opportunities for local sourcing to support SMEs and Social Enterprises. - 3.5.
+- Products and services to be procured will be examined to see if there is a better more sustainable alternative; - Products and services to be procured will be examined to see if there is an equivalent fairly traded or more ethical alternative; - The procurement of goods or services will contribute to the sustainability objectives and ethos of the Association; - Consideration will be given to whole life costing; - Preference will be given where feasible to supported businesses.
+(A supported business is defined by the Scottish Government as one whose primary aim is the integration of disabled or disadvantaged persons, and at least 30% of its employees are disabled or disadvantaged.) - The manufacturing impact of the product on the environment will be minimised; - Greater credence will be given to organisations which can prove their sustainable credentials and performance; - Encouragement will be given as appropriate to suppliers actively seeking to pay all direct and indirect staff the living wage as defined by the Living Wage Foundation; and - Opportunities for local sourcing to support SMEs and Social Enterprises.

+3.5.
 A framework for monitoring and reporting performance: community benefit; stakeholder outcomes and key performance indicators (KPI's)

 Community benefits are a means of providing opportunities to bring a social and local economy dimension to tender activity.
-This strategy identifies those aspects of community benefits that can be derived from all forms of procurement made by Abertay.
+This strategy identifies those aspects of community benefits that can be derived from all forms of procurement made by the Association.
 This may mean the introduction of clauses within tenders for outcomes that directly link to a social and local economic dimension:

-- Ensure there is an understanding of all stakeholder requirements and expected outcomes; - Ensure community benefit is embedded in all appropriate procurement processes; - Monitor community benefit performance as a key part of overall contract monitoring; - Record and report on all areas of activity, including community benefit; and - Consider working in partnership with other third sector organisations to provide employment and training opportunities for our communities wherever possible. - 3.6.
+- Ensure there is an understanding of all stakeholder requirements and expected outcomes: - Ensure community benefit is embedded in all appropriate procurement processes; - Monitor community benefit performance as a key part of overall contract monitoring;

+- Record and report on all areas of activity, including community benefit; and - Consider working in partnership with other third sector organisations to provide employment and training opportunities for our communities wherever possible.

+3.6.
 Promoting Equality and Diversity

-As part of Abertay's commitment to equality and diversity, we will consider our equality commitments when tendering for contracts.
-Abertay will also seek to monitor the impact of the procurement on equality and diversity across all aspects of the operation and service.
+As part of the Association's commitment to equality and diversity, we will consider our equality commitments when tendering for contracts.
+The Association will also seek to monitor the impact of the procurement on equality and diversity across all aspects of the operation and service.
 Other actions will include: